 Taxpayers annual affirmation of corporate officer information is now included on the RCT-101.
-When information is provided on RCT-101, the REV-1605 is not required.
-REV-1605 is available and should be used to report changes in corporate officers during the tax year.
+When information is provided on RCT-101, REV-1605 is not required.
+REV-1605 should be filed electronically, using the e-Services Center at www.revenue.state.pa.us, to report changes in corporate officers during the tax year.